joshjhargreaves/react-native-event-calendar/README.md

 - Add optional max, end date props
 - Add starting date prop
 - Add onDateChanged cb prop Accept dates as props
 - General API review/clean-up.
+- Fix Flow types: the internal flow types in the project haven't been thought out well.
+- Fix these and expose sane flow types from the project

 ## Examples
 See Examples dir.

-N.B. the example project won't start in the middle of the VirtualizedList as `initialScrollIndex` not in Expo SDK as of yet.
+N.B. the example project won't start in the middle of the VirtualizedList as `initialScrollIndex` not in React-native version included in the Expo SDK as of yet.
-But this will work in a more up to date version of React-native.
+This functionality does work with newer versions of react-native.